Irish Comfort Food- Dublin Coddle [RECIPE]

 2 large onions, thinly sliced

-4 large potatoes, peeled, and thickly sliced (about 1/2 inch)
+4 large potatoes, peeled, and slicked about 1/2 inch thick

 Fresh parsley and/or basil to taste

-In a large pot add the bacon and cook over medium heat until the bacon is crispy.
-Remove the bacon and pour off most of the grease, leaving just enough to coat the bottom of the pan.
-(Save that grease to fry eggs in, delicious!)
+In a large pot, add the cubes of bacon and cook over medium heat until the bacon is crispy.
+Remove the bacon and pour off most of the grease.
+You want to leave just enough of the grease to coat the bottom of the pan.

 Add the sausage links to the pan with the bacon grease and brown on both sides over medium-high heat (you might need to do this in two batches).
 Remove the sausage, leaving the grease in the pan.
-Add sliced onions and garlic to the pan and soften.
-Cook for about 3 minutes.
-Add the bacon and sausage back into the pan along with the carrots and potatoes.
-Season with pepper and add enough apple cider to almost cover the mixture.
+Add sliced onions and garlic to the pan and cook until both are soft.
+Once the onions and garlic are soft, add the bacon and sausage back into the pan along with the carrots and potatoes.
+Season with pepper and add enough chicken broth to almost cover the mixture.